-The videos above showcase work done by Southwark.TV, the full online listing of videos can be seen here
+The videos in this next screen showcase work done by Southwark.TV, the full online listing of videos can be seen here

 A year-long film documentary project with counsellor Jonathan Asser has concluded with a fifty minute film about his unique therapeutic work with violent prisoners.
 Nine ex-offenders from HMP Wandsworth collaborated with CTVT, along with Lord Ramsbotham, British Association for Counselling & Psychotherapy, Howard League for Penal Reform, and Prison Reform Trust.